Prize winner locations

 Prize draw details

-The table below shows the value of the individual prizes together with the number of prizes of each value for the January 2015 draw, as an example.
+The table below shows the value of the individual prizes together with the estimated number of prizes of each value for the May 2017 draw, as an example.
 We’ll update this estimate every three months or whenever we change the prize fund interest rate, prize values, odds or prize distribution.

 |Prize band||Prize value||Number of prizes|

 We split the prizes into three value bands – higher, medium and lower – and allocate a percentage share of the monthly prize fund to each band.

 We pay out two £1 million jackpots each month.
 We then divide the balance of the prize fund share allocated to the higher value band equally among the remaining prize values.
 First we work out the number of £100,000 prizes.
 When there is a balance that’s less than half of that prize value, we carry it over to the share for the £50,000 prizes.
 Or when there’s a balance that’s at least half of the prize value, we award an additional prize of £100,000.
 We do this by taking the shortfall from the share for the £50,000 prizes.